GKO95/GKO95.github.io/_docs/programming/en/PRGMING_Python3.md

 ```

 ## Map Function
-Built-in function which takes iterable objects and function with parameters as arguments.
-Map function returns a list consisting return value of the function with iterable objects as its arguments.
+A built-in function that takes iterable objects and a function with parameters as arguments.
+Map function returns a list object consisting of values returned from the function with iterable objects passed as its arguments.

 | SYNTAX                                                       |
 | ------------------------------------------------------------ |
 | `map(function, iterable1, iterable2, ...)`                   |
 | In higher-order `map` function, iterable object `iterable1` and `iterable2` are passed as argument for `function`. |

-Conversion to an iterable object, such as `list()` function is necessary to avoid error such as "SyntaxError".
+Conversion to an iterable object, such as `list()` function is necessary to avoid an exception such as "SyntaxError".

 ```python
 lst1 = [1, 2, 3, 4, 5]